rcardin/rcardin.github.io/_drafts/it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

 The above is nothing more than a function of type `(String, String) => Person`

-Now, lift this concept to type constructors: values are now represented by types, and (value) constructors by type constructors.
+Now, lift this concept to type constructors: Values are now represented by types, and (value) constructors by type constructors.
 Then, a type constructor is a function that takes in input a tuple of types and produces a new type.

-Returning to our `Functor` type class, we have the following.

-{% highlight haskell %}
-class Functor f where
-    fmap :: (a -> b) -> f a -> f b
-{% endhighlight %}

-By definition, `f` receives a concrete type as input, and produces a concrete type.
-So, `Functor`, as `List`, `Option` and so on, has kind `* -> *`.
-In other words, it is a function that takes a concrete type in input and produces a concrete type. `Map[K, V]` has kind `* -> * -> *`, because it needs two concrete types in input to produce a concrete type.
+Think about a list.
+It's definition is `List[T]`.
+So, it takes a type in input to produce a concrete type.
+It is similar to a function having only one parameter. `List`, `Option` and so on, has kind `* -> *`. `Map[K, V]` has kind `* -> * -> *`, because it needs two concrete types in input to produce a concrete type.

 The fact that type constructors are similar to functions is underlined by the use of _currying_ to model situations, in which more than one parameter takes place.

 In Haskell, you can ask the kind of a type to the compiler, using the function `:k`.

 {% highlight shell %}
-ghci> :k Functor
+ghci> :k List
-Functor :: * -> *
+List :: * -> *
 {% endhighlight %}

 However, a question should arise into your mind: What the hell are kinds useful for?
 The answer is _typeclasses_.